-Performance Levels (1) Year Ended Dec ember 2023 (Dollars in thousands) AIP Performance Performance Metric Metric Weighting Threshold (50%) Target (100%) Maximum (200%) Adjusted Result (2) Result (3) GAAP Revenue 30 % \$2,350,000 \$2,684,000 \$2,825,000 \$[] \$[] Gross Margin 30 % \$0 \$0 \$0 []% []% Operating Income (4) 40 % \$330,000 \$376,000 \$420,000 \$[] \$[]
+1 Performance Levels(1) Year Ended Dece mber 2023 (Dollars in thousands) Performance Metric Metric Weighting Threshold (50% payout) Target (100% payout) Maximum (200% payout) Adjusted Result (2) AIP Performance Result (3) GAAP Revenue 30 % \$2,350,000 \$2,684,000 \$2,825,000 \$2,607,472 \$2,592,833 Gross Margin 30 % 42.0 % 43.8 % 44.6 % 41.9 % 42.0 % Operating Income (4) 40 % \$330,000 \$376,000 \$420,000 \$333,596 \$335,117

-- Performance achievement is interpolated between levels. - 2.
-Non-GAAP Financial Information: The financial information above has been presented on a GAAP basis and on an adjusted basis.
+- 1. Performance achievement is interpolated between levels. - Non-GAAP Financial Information: The financial information above has been presented on a GAAP basis and on an adjusted basis.
 These adjusted presentations are non-GAAP measures.
-See "Appendix B-Reconciliation of Adjusted Financial Measures" at the end of this document for a reconciliation of these adjusted measures. - 3.
-When assessing AIP performance, the Committee may adjust for certain preestablished items including the effects of impairment charges, restructuring charges, unplanned impact of trade tariffs, other extraordinary items, regulatory changes, non-recurring items and required changes in accounting policies, and differences between actual foreign exchange rates and the foreign exchange rates used in Kontoor's 2023 financial plan.
-For 2023 the Committee began with GAAP revenue, adjusted gross margin, and adjusted profit before taxes as reported in our earnings release, and further adjusted the results for differences between actual foreign exchange rates and the foreign exchange rates used in Kontoor's 2023 financial plan. - 4.
+See "Appendix B-Reconciliation of Adjusted Financial Measures" at the end of this document for a reconciliation of these adjusted measures. - acquission insestives.

+3. When assessing AIP performance, the Committee may adjust for certain preestablished items including the effects of impairment charges, restructuring charges, unplanned impact of trade tariffs, other extraordinary items, regulatory changes, non-recurring items and required changes in accounting policies, and differences between actual foreign exchange rates and the foreign exchange rates used in Konton's 2023 financial plan.
+For 2023 financial plan related to a display of the properties of the propertie - 4.
 Threshold performance for the Operating Income metric must be attained or exceeded in order for the ESG modifier to apply to award payouts.

-Based on the performance achieved against the goals listed in the above, the payout percentage for the fiscal 2023 AIP was determined to be []% prior to the application of the ESG modifier.
+Based on the performance achieved against the goals listed above, the payout percentage for the fiscal 2023 AIP was determined to be 63% prior to the application of the ESG modifier.

-ESG Modifier-The 2023 AIP continues to leverage an ESG modifier designed to promote and reward Kontoor's ongoing commitment to improve our sustainability practices and worker well-being.
-The 2023 ESG modifier is comprised of four metrics that can each modify the AIP score by plus or minus 5%.
-A positive modifier applies if we achieve these goals, and a negative modifier applies if we fail to meet these measured goals.
-The total potential modifier impact is between -20 and +20%.
+ESG Modifier-The 2023 AIP continued to leverage an ESG modifier designed to promote and reward Kontoor's ongoing commitment to support our operational performance through improved sustainability practices and worker well-being.
+The 2023 ESG modifier consisted of four methrics that could each modify the AIP payout by plus or minus 5%.
+A positive modifier would apply if we achieved these goals, and a negative modifier would apply if we failed to meet these goals.
+The total potential modifier impact ranged from 20% to 20%.

-Regardless of performance on the ESG modifier the total payout under the AIP continues to be capped at 200% of the target AIP award opportunity.
-Additionally, the ESG modifier will not apply unless the Operating Income metric meets or exceeds a threshold level of performance (50%).
+Regardless of performance on the ESG modifier final payouts were capped at 200% of target.
+Additionally, the ESG modifier would not apply unless Operating Income met or exceeded a threshold level of performance listed above.

-The 2023 ESG metrics were selected based on their alignment with Kontoor's business plan and culture.
-The selected metrics do not constitute a comprehensive list of our ESG priorities, but rather represent a starting point for linking compensation to ESG in fiscal 2023.
+The 2023 ESG metrics were selected based on their alignment with Kontoor's business plan and priorities.
 Performance relative to the selected metrics is determined by the Committee based on pre-established targets and the Committee's assessment of performance relative to the selected metrics.
-The table below summarizes the goals and results of the 2023 ESG modifier.
+The table below summarizes the goals and results of the 2023 ESG modifier:

-ESG Modifier Component Goal Result 2023 AIP Impact Renewable Energy Greater than 10% of our internal manufacturing facilities are powered by renewable energy by Dec.
-31, 2023 [] []% Worker Well-Being Greater than 55% of our factories have a worker well-being or community development program by Dec.
-31, 2023. [] []% Water Savings Complete the attainment pf our 2025 water savings goal during fiscal 2023; the goal was to save over 10 billion liters of freshwater since the inception of the program in 2008.) [] []% Carbon Reduction Build required calculations for Green House Gases (GSG) business emissions reporting; implement required calculations for Scope 1 and 2 emissions reporting in our software platform by Dec.
-31, 2023. [] []%
+ESG Modifier Component Goal Result 2023 AIP Impact Renewable Energy Greater than 10% of our internal manufacturing electricity is powered by renewable energy by Dec.
+31, 2023.
+Achieved +5% Worker Well-Being Greater than 55% of our factories have a worker well-being or community development program by Dec.
+31, 2023.
+Achieved +5% Water Savings Complete the attainment of our 2025 water savings goal during fiscal 2023; the goal was to save over 10 billion liters of freshwater since the inception of the program in 2008.
+Achieved +5% Carbon Reduction Build required calculations for Green House Gases (GSG) business emissions reporting; implement required calculations for Scope 1 and 2 emissions reporting in our software platform by Dec.
+31, 2023.
+Achieved +5% the ESG goals.
+As a result, the Committee determined payout for fiscal 2023 performance at 83%.
+The payments made to the NEOs under the AIP for 2023 are set forth in the table below.